Event display exits when reloading.

 HandleEvents composite state, I have restored the symmetry of the state machine with respect to

 What remains: some code cleanup, adjusted documentation of the state machine, and a suitable regression/integration test within

-#9 Updated by Kyle Knoepfel about 4 years ago
+#9 Updated by Kyle Knoepfel over 4 years ago

 - Status changed from Assigned to Resolved